thodinh/spreadsheet/doc/integrating/integration.md

 ## Custom currency formats

-Enable the custom currency format feature by providing an external access to you currencies.
+O-Spreadsheet comes with a default set of currency formats.
+These currencies can be overridden by providing an external access to your currencies to the model config.
 Your function loading the currencies should return a [`Currency`](https://github.com/odoo/o-spreadsheet/blob/b4c1339c82c3831e76636851116fbf754946ea79/src/types/currency.ts) array.

 ```ts